About the Multimedia Jobs Act

 FAST FACTS

-Currently, 41 states and cities, as well as, over 100 programs globally have film and multimedia incentives.
+Currently, 45+ states and cities, as well as, over 119 programs globally have film and multimedia incentives.
 In this industry, Michigan is not on an even playing field and can’t even compete with its neighboring states.

 It is a transferable tax credit, so the credit stays in the state to benefit Michigan companies.
 Money is never issued by the State.
 Economic benefit from immediate spending takes place well before the credit is issued.
-The bill promotes steady and sustainable growth and the 10-year sunset establishes confidence in the program and allows ample time to build infrastructure and a solid crew base.
+The bill promotes steady and sustainable growth and the 10-year sunset establishes confidence in the program and allows ample time to build infrastructure and a solid job base.

-We are anticipating $300M - $500M of direct spend in the first year.
+We are anticipating $650M of direct spend in the first year.
 If the qualified production decides to keep the post production in Michigan, those qualified expenditures will count towards the credit as well.
 These are high-paying creative and tech jobs.

 The Michigan Multimedia Jobs Act is a fiscally responsible program that addresses our state’s pressing economic need for growth.
-The bill is PRO JOBS, PRO ECONOMY and PRO MICHIGAN and has the potential to, once again, elevate our state as a leader in Multimedia Production.
+The bill is PRO JOBS, PRO ECONOMY and PRO MICHIGAN and has the potential to, once again, elevate our state as a leader in multimedia production.

 Mulitimedia Jobs Act Basics Infographic